 Sunlight is essential for most all trees and knowing the light requirement that your tree prefers is most helpful.
 For the majority of trees, and for best results, make sure your plant has several hours of adequate light.
 In many cases bonsai survive inside the house but thrive when placed outside.
 You should place the tree outside when weather permits for the best results.
 Foliage which stays compact is a good indication of proper exposure.
 Depending on where you live, full sun during the hottest period of the year may burn foliage as well as over-heat pots to the point of root damage.
 Relocating the tree to a shadier location may be necessary.

 Feeding your bonsai is necessary for good plant health.
 There are many plant fertilizers on the market; consider experimenting with different ones.
-Feed every 2-3 weeks when tree is actively growing with a general-purpose fertilizer applied at half strength.
-As the seasons change so does the feeding program.
-Consider using a low nitrogen fertilizer during the winter months when growth slows down or stops.
+Read the package and feed when tree is actively growing with a general-purpose fertilizer (ie. 20-20-20).
+As the seasons change consider changing the feeding program.
+Many in the bonsai circle use a low nitrogen fertilizer during the winter months when growth slows down or stops.

 Temperature to maintain bonsai will have to refer to the species of your tree and the climate conditions to which the plant is a native of.
 Keeping the the tree in the desired temperature range is always best.